grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 4. Lease expiration time: the job with the earliest lease expiration time is considered first.

 See [Job Status Description](#job-status-description) for more details.

+> The challenge is that we don't know the capacity of our worker fleet in advance, and we have no control over them;
+they can appear and disappear at any time.
+Another problem is that in some failure modes, such as unavailability or lack of compaction workers, or temporary unavailability of the metastore service, the number of blocks to be compacted may reach significant levels (millions).
+>
+> Therefore, we use an adaptive approach to keep the scheduler's job queue short while ensuring the compaction workers are fully utilized.
+In every request, the worker specifies how many free slots it has available for new jobs.
+As the compaction procedure is a synchronous CPU-bound task, we use the number of logical CPU cores as the worker's max capacity and decrement it for each in-progress compaction job.
+When a new request arrives, it specifies the current worker's capacity, which serves as evidence that the entire worker fleet has enough resources to handle at least this number of jobs.
+Thus, for every request, we try to enqueue a number of jobs equal to the reported capacity.
+>
+> Over time, this ensures good balance between the number of jobs in the queue and the worker capacity utilization, even if there are millions of blocks to compact.

 ---